-If you have a concern, you can often resolve it quickly by talking to a teacher or [name of school’s designated person].
-You should raise your concern as soon as you can; normally we would expect you to raise your issue within 10 school days of any incident.
+If you have a concern, you can often resolve it quickly by talking to a teacher or Mrs K Adams You should raise your concern as soon as you can; normally we would expect you to raise your issue within 10 school days of any incident.

 The longer you leave it the harder it might be for those involved to deal with it effectively.